Dyvinia/BFPlusDocs/docs/Setup/Installation.md

 3. In the dropdown in the lower right corner, select the pack you generated earlier, press `Install InitfsFix`, and click on `OK`.

     a.
-If you own a Battlefront copy from EpicGames, also select "Datapath Fix" as the Launch Fix.
+If you own a Battlefront copy from Epic Games, also select "Datapath Fix" as the Launch Fix.

 4. Close the Settings window.